Sese Joint Venture Project

 The Sese JV has now secured most of the licenses and permits required to develop an integrated coal and power project in Botswana, with the one major exception being a Generation and Export Licence, which is currently being negotiated with Botswana’s energy regulator.

-A draft PPA between the Sese JV and FQML has been drawn up, and the project is in discussions with several parties for one or more PPA’s to cover the residual balance.
-A second 225MW Unit can be considered if suitable demand and an associated PPA can be established.
+Sese JV is in discussions with several additional parties.
+A second 300MW unit can be considered if suitable demand and an associated PPA can be established.

 In addition to securing the PPA’s, the main remaining commercial documents required for the project include Grid Connection, Transmission, and Use of System agreements with the power utilities in Botswana, Zimbabwe and Zambia.